NExON-Bayes: A Bayesian approach to network estimation informed by ordinal covariates: Results

 \subsection{Real-World Application}

-We consider proteomic data from The Cancer Genome Atlas (TCGA) \citep{TCGA}, specifically, reverse phase protein array data of patients that have been diagnosed with stage I, II and III breast carcinoma\footnote{Stage I BRCA refers to tumours that have not spread beyond the breast and are still small in size, stage II refers to slightly larger tumours that may have spread to 1-3 lymph nodes, whilst stage III cancer refers to cancer that has spread to the ``lymph nodes, the skin of the breast or the chest muscle'' and is larger in size \citep{Mac}.} (BRCA).
-These data have been preprocessed using replicate-based normalisation \citep{goldman2020visualizing}, and contain the expression levels of $P = 131$ target proteins for $N_1 = 113$ stage I, $N_2=429$ stage II and $N_3= 140$ stage III individuals.
+We consider proteomic data from The Cancer Genome Atlas (TCGA) \citep{TCGA}, specifically, reverse phase protein array data of patients that have been diagnosed with stage I, II and III breast carcinoma\footnote{Stage I BRCA refers to tumours that have not spread beyond the breast and are still small in size, stage II refers to slightly larger tumours that may have spread to 1-3 lymph nodes, whilst stage III cancer refers to cancer that has spread to the `lymph nodes, the skin of the breast or the chest muscle' and is larger in size \citep{Mac}.} (BRCA).
+These data have been preprocessed using replicate-based normalisation \labelms{s1.6.2} \citep{goldman2020visualizing}, a commonly used method for omic data which eliminates unwanted batch effects whilst maintaining approximate Gaussianity, \labelms{e1.6.2}and contain the expression levels of $P = 131$ target proteins for $N_1 = 113$ stage I, $N_2=429$ stage II and $N_3= 140$ stage III individuals.
 We treat tumour stage as our ordinal covariate capturing patient heterogeneity.
 Although factors like hormonal status also contribute to heterogeneity, we focus on tumour stage as an ordinal covariate to capture broad trends across disease progression.
 Our aim is to characterize how tumour severity impacts the proteomic network and whether conditional dependencies between protein pairs strengthen or weaken with tumour progression.